Santa Barbara County Regional Housing Needs

 As the affordability gap for home ownership increases, more and more individuals and families have been forgoing the dream of home ownership and have turned toward rental housing instead.
 Currently renters have an even more difficult time in our local housing market.
 Santa Barbara ranked 4th among all 58 California counties for having the most severe cost burden for renters.

 Santa Barbara County has a large farm-worker population with disproportionate numbers living in the poorest housing conditions due to low wages, high migration rates, and high local housing costs.
 The City of Santa Maria, which houses 64% of the county’s farm-worker population, or 20,646 workers at peak season, estimates a need for 3,099 units of farm-worker housing (Santa Maria Housing Element, 2015).

-Santa Barbara County is the 2nd least affordable small metropolitan housing market in the nation (NAHB/Wells Fargo HOI 2020).
+In Q2, 2022, Santa Barbara County was the 5th least affordable small metropolitan housing market in the nation (NAHB/Wells Fargo HOI 2022).
 The affordability gap between local wages and housing costs affects households across a broad range of socio-economic status.
 Our low-income Target Population is most vulnerable to high housing costs and faces severe cost burden, overcrowding or substandard living conditions.

 WORKFORCE HOMEBUYER OFFICE

 © 2023 Housing Trust Fund of Santa Barbara County

 Santa Barbara, CA 93160-0909

 To read PDF files from this website